A comprehensive service from start to finish

 Further information can be found on the Scottish Government Website.

-Home Reports can currently be obtained from one of the three local surveyors in Shetland.
+Home Reports can currently be obtained from one of the two local surveyors in Shetland.
 We can arrange this for you if required:

 The Energy Report included in the Home Report is covered by separate legislation.
 All properties for sale require an Energy Report, irrespective of whether or not a full Home Report is required.
 A copy of the energy report is held in the property and also at our office.